googleapis/python-bigquery-pandas/docs/source/intro.rst

 Authentication
 ''''''''''''''

-Authentication to the Google ``BigQuery`` service is via ``OAuth 2.0``.
-Is possible to authenticate with either user account credentials or service account credentials.
+Authentication to the Google ``BigQuery`` service is via ``OAuth 2.0`` is possible to authenticate via either user account credentials or service account credentials.

-Authenticating with user account credentials is as simple as following the prompts in a browser window which will be automatically opened for you.
+Authentication via user account credentials is as simple as following the prompts in a browser window which automatically open for you.
 You will be authenticated to the specified ``BigQuery`` account using the product name ``pandas GBQ``.
 It is only possible on local host.
 The remote authentication using user account credentials is not currently supported in pandas.
 Additional information on the authentication mechanism can be found